 For Their Temperament:

 Huskies are known for their howling.
-When Husky puppies try to bark, it can be an entirely different matter.
-Unlike adult dogs, Husky puppies may have trouble barking at first.
+When husky puppies try to bark, it can be an entirely different matter.
+Unlike adult dogs, husky puppies may have trouble barking at first.
 But they are eventually able to bark.
-Here’s why Husky puppies bark and what you should do to help their bark.
+Here’s why husky puppies bark and what you should do to help them bark:

 Socializing Your Puppy:

 Socializing your puppy with other dogs and people is very important.
 Socialization can help them learn to bark.
-Socialization exposes them to different sounds, environments, and situations and facilitates them to develop vocal abilities and learn new behaviors.
+Socialization exposes them to different sounds, environments, and situations and facilitates their development of vocal abilities and new behaviors.